 I’m not a financial advisor nor am I pensions expert.
 I’m just someone who has been self-employed for over a decade and has been forced to learn how to manage my money both now and for the future.

 If you’re puzzled by self-employed pensions, then you’re probably not alone.
 I know when I first started out looking at my options for saving for later life, I was so confused that I walked away from the whole subject.

 When I plucked up the courage to address my pension I realised walking away was a huge mistake because I found myself in a situation where I was having to pay more of my income into my pension to make up for the years I had missed.

 Annoying, yes.
 But I knew I was acting responsibly for future me.

-If you are panicking about your pension then follow this guide to private pensions for the self-employed pensions to find an uncomplicated explanation about saving for your future life, how much you need to pay in and the easy way to set one up.
+If you are panicking about your pension, then follow this guide to private pensions for the self-employed.
+I’ve outlined an uncomplicated explanation about saving for your future life, how much you need to pay in and the easy way to set one up.